 Bart Seitz handles a wide range of environmental, health and safety matters, including regulatory counseling, complex litigation and transactions.
 He has particular experience in advising corporate and public sector clients regarding complex regulatory compliance and enforcement issues arising under the major federal environmental, health and safety statutes, including the Resource Conservation and Recovery Act (RCRA), the Clean Water Act, the federal Occupational Safety and Health Act, the Clean Air Act, the Toxic Substances Control Act (TSCA), the Safe Drinking Water Act and the Emergency Planning and Community Right-to-Know Act.

-With respect to environmental counseling, Mr. Seitz regularly advises clients regarding the myriad regulatory and permitting issues associated with consumer/industrial product stewardship, hazardous waste generation, treatment, storage and disposal; the corrective action requirements for hazardous waste facilities and underground storage tanks; wastewater discharges from various types of industrial operations; and the use, manufacture, processing and import/export of chemical substances.
-Much of this work has involved analysis of complex regulatory matters confronting the owners and operators of oil and gas exploration and production facilities, pipelines, refineries, petrochemical facilities, industrial and consumer product manufacturing plants and electric generating facilities.
-He has handled dozens of governmental enforcement matters involving these facilities, through alternative dispute procedures, contested case proceedings, judicial actions and settlement negotiations.
+With respect to environmental counseling, Mr. Seitz regularly advises clients regarding the myriad regulatory, permitting and enforcement issues associated with consumer/industrial product stewardship, hazardous waste generation, treatment, storage and disposal; the corrective action requirements for hazardous waste facilities and underground storage tanks; wastewater discharges from various types of industrial operations; and the use, manufacture, processing and import/export of chemical substances under TSCA.
+Much of this work has involved analysis of complex regulatory compliance and enforcement matters confronting the owners and operators of oil and gas exploration and production facilities, pipelines, refineries, petrochemical facilities, industrial and consumer product manufacturing plants and electric generating facilities.
+He has handled dozens of federal and state enforcement matters involving these facilities, through alternative dispute procedures, contested case proceedings, judicial actions and settlement negotiations.